Firesphere/silverstripe-googlemapsfield/Readme.md

 - administrative_area_level_1
 - country
 - postal_code

+If you want to change the fields, add custom hidden fields or remove some fields, you can do so via the `getExtraFields` and `setExtraFields` methods.

 You can only use this field _once_ per form, due to restrictions of the ID's of fields.